hasura/graphql-engine/graphql/manual/deployment/production.rst

    If you're setting ``access_key`` in ``config.yaml`` please make sure you do not check this file into a public repository.

-An alternate way and safe way is to pass on the access key value to the command would be to set it as environment variable:
+An alternate and safe way is to pass the access key value to the command as an environment variable:

 .. code-block:: bash